-In this unit foundation automation skills are developed in the first part of this unit and are then applied in a group team-based environment to the design and implementation of robotics and engineering automation systems.
+Foundation automation skills are developed and are then applied in a group team-based environment to the design and implementation of robotics and engineering automation systems.
 Topics include programmable logic controllers and supervisory control, industrial robotics, machine vision, and microcontroller-based autonomous mobile robotics.

 |Unit name||Robotics and Automation|